What is a Land Severance?

 A severance approval may have certain conditions attached to it including requirements for road widening or Day Light corners on County or Municipal Roads, parkland dedication, or a rezoning to allow a new land use.
 In addition, the property owner may be required to enter into an agreement with the municipality to provide future services or facilities.
 Severances applied for in rural areas that are serviced by septic systems and/or wells require review and lot assessment by the municipality in which the land is located.

 Pre-consultation with the municipality involved and interested agencies will address these issues in order to avoid time delays.
-The applicant will have one year from the date the decision was given to fulfill all conditions imposed by the Committee.
-One condition generally imposed by the Land Division Committee is that a deed be presented within one year of the date of decision so that the consent stamp may be affixed, otherwise the severance is considered lapsed.
-Legislation under the Planning Act does not allow for extensions to the one-year time limit to meet imposed conditions.
+The applicant will have two (2) years from the date the decision was given to fulfill all conditions imposed by the Committee.
+One condition generally imposed by the Land Division Committee is that a deed be presented within two (2) years of the date of decision so that the consent stamp may be affixed, otherwise, the severance is considered lapsed.
+Legislation under the Planning Act does not allow for extensions to the two-year time limit to meet imposed conditions.

 Appeals to the Local Planning Appeal Tribunal can be made in three different ways:

-- Any person or public body may appeal a consent-granting authority’s decision and any condition within 20 days of the notice of decision.
+- The applicant, the Minister, a specified person or public body may appeal a consent-granting authority’s decision and any condition within 20 days of the notice of decision.

 - The applicant may appeal if no decision is made within 90 days from the date of receipt of the completed application by the consent granting authority containing the prescribed information.

-- Any person or public body may appeal any changed conditions imposed by the consent-granting authority within 20 days after the notice of changed conditions has been given.
+- The applicant, the Minister, a specified person or public body may appeal any changed conditions imposed by the consent-granting authority within 20 days after the notice of changed conditions has been given.

 If the consent-granting authority receives an appeal, it has 15 days in which to forward the notice of appeal, fee, and compile a complete record containing the prescribed information, to the LPAT.